telvis07/data_products_peer_review_slides/index.md

 ##  Prince Song Recommender

-- We build a prototype that uses 25 of the 1 million songs.
+- We built a prototype that uses 25 of the 1 million songs.
 - The 25 songs are recorded by [US recording artist 'Prince'](https://en.wikipedia.org/wiki/Prince_(musician\))
 - [We built a Shiny App that demonstrates the recommender - Click here to try it!](https://technicalelvis.shinyapps.io/prince_song_recommender/)